/

 How to Use the Regex Tester

 Enter your regular expression in the pattern bar at the top.
-The “/” delimiters and flag toggles work just like a JavaScript regex literal.
+The โ€œ/โ€ delimiters and flag toggles work just like a JavaScript regex literal.
 Matches are highlighted live in the test string below as you type.
 Switch between the Matches, Groups, and Replace tabs to explore results in different ways.
 Use the pattern library to load common patterns and test strings with one click.
 Click Share to generate a permalink with your pattern and test string encoded in the URL.

 About This Tool

-A real-time regular expression tester that runs JavaScript’s native RegExp engine in your browser.
+A real-time regular expression tester that runs JavaScriptโ€™s native RegExp engine in your browser.
 Three result modes cover every use case: Match mode highlights all matches with position and line information, Groups mode displays numbered and named capture groups in a table, and Replace mode previews regex find-and-replace results live with highlighted replacements.
-A built-in pattern explanation breaks down your regex into human-readable tokens — turning this into a learning tool as well as a testing tool.
+A built-in pattern explanation breaks down your regex into human-readable tokens โ€” turning this into a learning tool as well as a testing tool.
 Common patterns from a built-in library load with one click.
-Zero external libraries, zero server communication — your data never leaves your device.
-Related: JSON Formatter for formatting API responses, URL Encoder for encoding extracted data.
+Zero external libraries, zero server communication โ€” your data never leaves your device.
+Related: format API responses for pretty-printing the JSON your regex pulled out, and decode URL-safe strings when your test data contains percent-encoded characters.

 Quick Reference Table